davidan1981/rubybreaker/README.md

 ## Usage

-There are two ways to use RubyBreaker:
+It is now recommended that RubyBreaker is run in a Rakefile as a test task using `Rake::RubyBreakerTestTask`.
+However, it can still be used as a shell program or a library as before.
+For instance,

     $ rubybreaker prog.rb

+will run RubyBreaker on `prog.rb`.
 Or, use it as a Ruby library and just run the program on Ruby.

     $ ruby prog.rb

+Note that the latter two methods still require manual modification of code.
+If RubyBreaker is run in a Rakefile as a test task, this modification is no longer required.
+As a result, this tutorial no longer describe this process anymore.
+Refer to ? for more details.

-Both methods require manual modification of the code, but the former will generate the output into a separate `.rubybreaker` file whereas the latter will display the output on the screen.
+but the former
+will generate the output into a separate `.rubybreaker` file whereas the latter will display the output on the screen.
 The former will also automatically import the `.rubybreaker` file for the user program of which the output is appended at the end.
 Consequently, this output/input file will grow as more analysis is done on the program.

 For example, let us assume `prog.rb` as the following: